billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Metric for cooling equipment
 η=Qt/Pi
-whereηis the energy efficiency of the air conditioner Pi is the input power,Qt is the sum of the sensible cooling capacity and the latent cooling capacity.
+where η is the energy efficiency of the air conditioner Pi is the input power, Qt is the sum of the sensible cooling capacity and the latent cooling capacity.

 # Security Considerations

-TODO Security

-# IANA Considerations

-This document has no IANA actions.
+Security is not discussed in this document.

 --- back